Crescent Yoga Studio is a Welcoming Place

 Yoga has been around for thousands of years.
-It's been practiced in spiritual settings as a form of meditation, incorporated into gym classes, done on mountain sides and even in the space of one's own home.
+It's been practiced in spiritual settings as a form of meditation, incorporated into gym classes, done on mountain sides and even in the space of your own home.
 In recent years, yoga has become a favorite pastime in the United States and around the world, but you don't need to develop a yogi lifestyle to enjoy the many benefits of the practice.
-For those who are new to this spiritual and physical practice, there are several things you should know about your first yoga class at Crescent Yoga Studio.
+For those who are new to this spiritual and physical practice, there are several things you should know about your first yoga class at Crescent Yoga Studio & Eco-Boutique.

 This positive attitude should relieve some of the anxiety around your first CYS yoga class, but as the class progresses there are a few things you can do to return the courtesy and help to encourage the same positive atmosphere:

-Let your Crescent Yoga Studio instructor know that this is your first class, and invite them to adjust your poses as needed during the course.
+Let your Crescent Yoga Studio & Eco-Boutique instructor know that this is your first time, and invite them to adjust your poses as needed during the class.
 If you are still nervous, go ahead and take a spot in the back of the class.
-As your instructor announces the next pose, stall half a second and wait for others to enter it.
+As your instructor announces the next pose, wait half a second and watch for others to enter into the pose.
 You can always follow the lead of more advanced members of the class until you feel more confident.

 If at any point you are feeling overwhelmed, take a moment to yourself and enter a resting pose, like child's pose or heroes pose.
 This will give you a chance to relax your muscles and reset your mind so you can start again and enjoy the spiritual and physical benefits of the practice.